LexasCMS/vsf-next-lexascms/README.md

 ### Request Context

-In the event that you would like to set a request context on your requests to LexasCMS (i.e. for content personalisation), you can provide a request context by passing the `context` property to the `search` function.
+In the event that you would like to set a request context on your requests to LexasCMS (i.e. for content personalisation), you can pass the `context` property to the `search` function.

 The following snippet shows an example of setting the request context: